qgrid/qgrid.github.io/source/guide/plugin.md

 ## The Plugin Service

 * `GridPlugin` service is used to access q-grid model.
-Note, that in 99% `GridPlugin` should be added to the component `providers`.
+Note that in 99% `GridPlugin` should be added to the component `providers`.
 This ensures that all model resources, like event handlers, will be disposed automatically when the component is destroyed.
 * Also `GridPlugin` service provides access to the q-grid DOM abstraction through the `table` property, which could be used for more complicated cases than pager plugin.

 ## Pager component